vishvAsa/kalpAntaram/kANe/v1p2/096_vidyApati.md

 TT

-Sivasimha's death and on the death of Padmasiṁha Visvasadevi ascended the throne.
+Sivasimha's death and on the death of Padmasiṁha Viśvasadevi ascended the throne.
 The work has 29 chapters dealing with such matters as remembering the Ganges, uttering its name, pil grimage to it, hearing the eulogy of the Ganges, seeing it, bowing down to it, śrāddha to be performed on it, bathing in it, offering libations ( tarpana ), counting beads (japa ), gifts on it and offer ing pindas and residing on it; prāyascittas, voluntary or natural death (mṛtyu ), putting the bones of the dead in the waters, baths at the confluence of the Ganges and the Sea &c.

 For the Vibhāgasāra' of Vidyāpati, vide Mitra's Notices Vol. VI pp. 67-8.
 It deals with the meaning of 'Daya', nature of partition, what is not liable to partition, disquisition on Stri dhana ( woman's property ) and its partition among heirs, division of wealth concealed, but later found partition among those who are born of persons that had partitioned; description of the twelve kinds of sons and partition among them; heirs to person dying without male issue; partition of wealth among persons who had reunited after partition.